Casanova (1971 TV serial): Episode two: "One at a Time"

-Casanova receives a new cellmate in the form of Schalon, a corrupt insurance broker, and reflects on his seduction of three daughters at a house in Grenoble.
+This episode alternates mostly between Casanova's time in prison, where he receives a new cellmate in the form of Schalon, a corrupt insurance broker, and a time after his release from prison, where he seduces three daughters at a house in Grenoble.

 Episode three: "Magic Moments"

 Casanova is irritated by his constantly complaining cell mate Schalon and remembers how he once pretended to be a magician casting a spell to seduce the virgin daughter of an old naive man.

 Episode four: "Window, Window"

-The episode flashes back and forward between Casanova trying to seduce Anne Roman-Coupier, even though his friend strongly discourages this, and him trying to receive some books while being in prison.
-He is also haunted by memories of watching a man being executed and him smashing a window with a stone in Venice.
+This episode switches between Casanova's time in prison, and a time after his release where he sees Robert-François Damiens tortured, and tries to seduce Anne Roman-Coupier.

 Episode five: "Fevers of Love"

-While in his prison cell, Casanova is tormented by fever dreams and flashbacks to his past loves and especially his stay in London.
+This episode consists mostly of scenes in prison, where Casanova is recovering from an infection, and scenes that take place after his release, in London, where he is reunited with Schalon.